 Western Reserve Life

 You acknowledge that Parsonex Securities and/or its affiliates will receive commissions or other types of remuneration for the sale of products and services from the companies listed above.
-You further understand that comparable products and services recommended by Parsonex Securities advisors may be available at higher or lower fees from other independent service providers not affiliated with Parsonex Securities.
+You further understand that comparable products and services recommended by Parsonex Securities financial professionals may be available at higher or lower fees from other independent service providers not affiliated with Parsonex Securities.

 Investments offered by Parsonex Securities, Inc. member FINRA/SIPC are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.